top of page

 Jews

 The issue of concern is that their religious doctrine requires protecting Israel at all costs, including sacrificing their lives if necessary.
-Viewing another country in higher regard is in direct contrast to fulfilling the terms of citizenship in this country to not have allegiance elsewhere.
+Viewing another country in higher regard is in direct contrast to fulfilling the terms of citizenship in this country (to not have allegiance elsewhere).
 If a religious doctrine is in contrast to fulfilling the terms of citizenship then such are grounds for dismissal.

 Anti-Americans

-Burning the flag is common practice in anti-American demonstrations, but this activity is of concern because the situation is not actually about the freedom of speech argument.
 Citizenship requires that one must hold the country, and symbols thereof, in the highest regard of respect.
-So much so, that one is required to defend the country with their life if necessary.
+So much so in fact that one is required to defend the country with their life if necessary.
 However, if a person stomps, spits, burns, or defaces the flag in some manner while saying that America is not their country, how may they fulfill these terms of citizenship?
 Such are grounds for dismissal.

 Summary